cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

  @refitem CircuitMethodology "Circuits"
  @refitem SubstanceTransportMethodology "Substance Transport"
 @endsecreflist

-## How do I run %BioGears?

-The @ref Toolkit is intended for users (e.g., researchers, educators, or curious individuals) who wish to execute %BioGears and view the physiological effects of the patient.
-The Toolkit will create and plot a time-based, comma delimited file of calculated physiological outputs.

-You can download the Toolkit here.<br>

-The Toolkit unzips about 15&nbsp;MB of files.
-We recommend having at least 1&nbsp;GB of available disk space.
-- The result files generated from the command line executable and GUI average 20&nbsp;MB.
-- Graphed results file from the GUI or graphing script can generate file sets of several hundred MB.

 ## How do I code with %BioGears?

 %BioGears has developed a modular architecture to reduce costs for applications that need a physiology engine as well as want to develop or extend a physiology model.